Mathématique: Chapter 63

 “Ta,” Rush said dryly.

 “Sorry, not unbelievable that you pulled his gun—unbelievable that he tried it.
 He gave a speech to the whole strike team not six hours ago about how no one was supposed to try to take you by force.
 It was five minutes long.
-Very passionate.
+Passionate.
 The term ‘Nightmare Bar Fight’ was used to describe your style.
 Multiple times.”

 “Maybe not for a real hotshot one.”
 Young smirked at him.